astllabs/astllabs/README.md

 <h3><a href="https://cs261-prod.pages.dev/">Junction Flow</a><br></h3>
 <p></p>
 <h3><a href="https://youtu.be/nFrap_AjdP4?si=6MdG9qj0C7nYvRTy">The CORS of Errors</a><br></h3>
-<p>A Lightning Talk given during my first year at University on Cross Origin Resource Sharing (CORS).
-The talk covers the motivation behind CORS, how it works, and some insight into the preflight process.</p>
+<p>This is a Lightning Talk I gave during my first year at university on Cross-Origin Resource Sharing (CORS).
+The talk was inspired by the book <i>CORS in Action</i> and covers the motivation behind CORS, its integration into browsers, and provides insights into the preflight process.</p>
 <h3><a href="https://symboltracker.net">Symbol Tracker</a><br></h3>
 <p>A site that helps players of the game Destiny 2 with unlocking secrets in the game.
 Since launching in 2022 it has helped over a thousand players and recieved praise from the comm</p>
 <h3><a href="">Echocast</a><br></h3>